jsdom/jsdom/README.md

         doc    = jsdom(markup, level, options),
         window = doc.createWindow();

- - `markup` is a full html/xml document to be parsed
+ - `markup` is an html/xml document to be parsed.
+You can also pass `null` or an undefined value to get a basic document with empty head and body tags.
+Document fragments are also supported (including `""`), and will behave as sanely as possible (eg. the resulting document will lack the `head`, `body` and `documentElement` properties if the corresponding elements aren't included).
  - `level` is `null` (which means level3) by default, but you can pass another level if you'd like.